tauerlund/mwse-animated-dialogue/README.md

     - [ ] Allow for offsetting transforms on specific nodes (e.g. to make head face the player)
     - [ ] Add smooth transitions between animations
 - [ ] Camera
-    - [ ] Animate camera to smoothly zoom in on the NPC when dialogue starts
+    - [x] Animate camera to smoothly zoom in on the NPC when dialogue starts
+    - [ ] Add offset to camera so it does not center on NPC
 - [ ] Configuration
     - [ ] Add support for animation configurations
         - [ ] Play specific animations for specific dialogue options